AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

         Put_Line (Integer'Image (A));
     end In_Out_Params;

-An in out parameter will allow read and write access to the object passed as parameter, so in the example above, we can see that A is modified after the call to Swap.
+An :ada:`in out` parameter will allow read and write access to the object passed as parameter, so in the example above, we can see that :ada:`A` is modified after the call to :ada:`Swap`.

 .. attention::